Creating and Registering CrewAI based Job descriptions creator

 return None

-function is invoked by the Job Description Agent’s webhook to handle incoming requests and generate the job description.
+The run_job_posting_workflow function is invoked by the Job Description Agent’s webhook to handle incoming requests and generate the job description.

 Job Description Agent Script